Please login or register.

 Seems like you need to have EVERYTHING in cable select if you're going down that route, otherwise make sure that master and slave is set on each drive accoring to how you want it.

-Pro Tools addict and admin at Macintosh Garden, Mac OS 9 Lives! and System 7 Today
+Pro Tools addict and staff member at Mac OS 9 Lives!, System 7 Today and Macintosh Garden.

 supernova777